Hubble's Law in Heavy Ion Collisions: Simulation setup

-The difference is because the radius of the nucleus is some larger than average one given in Eq.(9) and because of errors due to finite time step.
+The difference is that the radius of the nucleus is somewhat larger than the average one given in Eq.(9) and that the errors are due to the finite time step.
 We use the estimates from~Eq.\,(\ref{eq::tMomentsReal}) as reference time moments.

 For our goal, we consider matter as a continuous medium.
-For this, the `fluidization' procedure~(similar to hydro) is used.
-This means, that the space occupied with the fireball is discretized using a lattice, and the basic units of matter are represented with the cells of this lattice, rather than with separate particles~(see~\cite{Tsegelnik:2022eoz} for more details).
+For this, the ``fluidization'' procedure~(similar to hydro) is used.
+This means that the space occupied by the fireball is discretized using a lattice, and the basic units of matter are represented by cells of this lattice rather than by separate particles~(see~Ref.\,\cite{Tsegelnik:2022eoz} for more details).
 The sizes of each cell of the lattice are $\Delta x = \Delta y = \gamma \Delta z = 1$~fm.
-The medium is assumed \textit{existing} in a cell, if the energy density created by particles inside the cell~$\varepsilon > \varepsilon_0 = 0.05$~GeV/fm$^3$.
+The medium is assumed \textit{existing} in a cell if the energy density~$\varepsilon > \varepsilon_0 = 0.05$~GeV/fm$^3$ is created by particles inside the cell.
 We apply this condition separately for nucleon and pion components of the matter.
-Such setup leads to appearance of the nucleon and pion media at time~$\sim 2$~fm/$c$.
+This kind of setup leads to the appearance of the nucleon and pion media at time around~2~fm/$c$.

-In such representation, the velocity field defined on the lattice is considered instead of the velocities of separate particles.
+In this representation, the velocity field defined on the lattice is considered instead of the velocities of separate particles.
 There are several possibilities to define velocity connected with a cell.
 The Eckart definition of the velocity~\cite{Eckart:1940te, Deng:2016gyh} is used in this research,

-where~$J^\mu$ is the 4-vector of particle flow.
-For non-point-like particles it is defined as follows
+where~$J^\mu$ is the 4-vector of a particle flow.
+For non-point-like particles it is defined as follows:

 the sums are taken over all particles.
-Smearing function $\Phi(x, x_a)$ is related to the size of particles and defines transition from discrete quantities related to $a$-th particle with coordinates~$x_a$ to continuous fields of that quantities.
-In our case, coordinates~$x$ represent centers of the lattice cells.
-To have smooth distributions, a quadratic spline function is taken as the smearing function~$\Phi(x, x_a)$, the same as in~\cite{Tsegelnik:2022eoz}.
+The smearing function $\Phi(x, x_a)$ is related to the size of particles and defines the transition from discrete quantities related to the $a$th particle with coordinates~$x_a$ to continuous fields of these quantities.
+In our case, the coordinates~$x$ represent the centers of the lattice cells.
+To have smooth distributions, a quadratic spline function is taken as the smearing function~$\Phi(x, x_a)$, the same as in~Ref.\,\cite{Tsegelnik:2022eoz}.